srtamrakar/vault/README.md

 # MyVault

-This is a simple, offline vault to store secrets e.g. your password.
+A simple, offline vault to store secrets e.g. your password.

 * SQLite database is used for storage.
 * Each secret is AES-256 encrypted using an SHA-256 hash generated from a key*, salt*, and iterations*.